 - Growth patterns can temporarily fluctuate during illness, teething, or major changes in feeding routine.

-Healthy babies come in all shapes and sizes, and what matters most is the pattern of steady development over time.
+Healthy little one's come in all shapes and sizes, and what matters most is the pattern of steady development over time.

 - Weigh Regularly but Sensibly: